What is asthma?

 Recognizing the symptoms early and treating it is of utmost importance.
 The three major signs of asthma are airway obstruction, inflamed airways, and sensitive airways.

-Early warning signs of asthma, which occur before an episode, include:
+Early warning signs of asthma, which occur before an episode, include the following:

 - Runny/stuffy nose